Dog Friendly Cottage Holidays in Cornwall

 - Please always clear up after your dog, making sure the cottage and garden are clean and tidy before you leave.

 - 1 dog only by prior approval if they are friendly and well behaved.
 Please include their full details (dogs name, breed & age) with your booking request.

 - Checklist for Dog-Friendly Holidays to help ensure both you and your dog have a great holiday in Cornwall.

-There is an additional charge of £25.00 per dog per booking.
+There is an additional charge of £25.00 per booking to bring your dog.